WeAreGenki/minna-ui/utils/jest-config/README.md

 # `@minna-ui/jest-config`

-Jest config preset for use when testing in [`minna-ui`](https://github.com/WeAreGenki/minna-ui) projects.
+Jest config preset for use when testing in [`Minna UI`](https://github.com/WeAreGenki/minna-ui) projects.

 ## Usage